 Shreya Mishra: As an author, what role do feedback and reader interaction play in shaping your future? works?
 How do you balance staying true to your artistic vision and being responsive to your audience?

 Christopher Bowen: That can be difficult.
 There have been several times I have solicited writer friends for feedback, sometimes on manuscripts, essays, etc. I think this is more of a question of: Are you, as an author, comfortable sacrificing for the reader’s empathy?
-In the end, it is the understanding of the reader that you want to help create that artistic vision.
-At least in my own opinion.
+In the end, it is the understanding of the reader that you want to help create that artistic vision, at least in my own opinion.

 I have shared a snippet of my interesting conversation with Christopher Bowen.
 While we touched on a myriad of topics, unfortunately, not all of them could make it into this blog.
 However, Christopher has assured us of his availability for more insightful discussions.
 His willingness to share his wisdom and experiences adds an exciting layer to our ongoing dialogue.
 Stay tuned for more captivating conversations down the road!